ShiuLab/Evaluating-misassembly/README.md

 > ## Step 04: HC/LC designation

 Determine regions with significantly higher (HC) or lower (LC) read coverages than genome wide average (background, BG).
 Note that in outputs of CNVnator, HC is referred to as "duplication", while LC is "deletion".
 The remain regions were taken as BG.

 > ## Step 05: HC/LC designation filtering

 Adjust p-values (q-value), then filter HC/LC regions based on q-value and q0 value.
-Before that q-value threshold was determined by evaluating the consistency between results using original reads and resampled reads.
+Before that, q-value threshold was determined by evaluating the consistency between results using original reads and resampled reads.
 Reads were resampled based on simulated RDs: i) the only possible RD values were 0 (LC), 1 (BG), or 2 (HC) regions; ii) the analysisoriginal RD values were discretized (rounded) to their closest integers; iii) the analysis RD were used.

 > ## Step 06: Determine HC/LC/BG regions with high confidence

 Compare RD in HC, LC, and BG regions, then determine the threshold to call HC/LC/BG regions with high confidence.
+R --vanilla --slave --args RD_from_CNVnator HC_LC_designation_from_CNVnator HC_LC_designation_from_CNVnator_after_filtering output_HC output_BG output_LC < 06_threshold_to_distinguishing_HC_LC_BG_regions.r
 > ## Step 07: Accuracy and precision of HC/LC/BG calling

 To evaluate the accuracy and precision of HC/LC/BG calling, resample reads from genome with simulated RDs, and rerun CNVnator again and compare the original RDs (anslysis RDs) with the new RD.
 The simulated RDs are: i) the only possible RD values were 0 (LC), 1 (BG), or 2 (HC) regions; ii) the analysisoriginal RD values were discretized (rounded) to their closest integers; iii) the analysis RD were used.